cytoscape/cytoscape-automation/for-scripters/Python/README.md

 ![](http://cl.ly/aexk/cyjs_widget.png)

-You can use Cytoscape.js network visualization widget in Jupyter Notebook.
-This is particulaly useful when you share your network analysis results with others.
+You can use the Cytoscape.js network visualization widget in Jupyter Notebook.
+This is particularly useful when you share your network analysis results with others.

-### Data Conversion Utilities from/to [Cytoscape.js](http://js.cytoscape.org/) JSON
+### Data Conversion Utilities to/from [Cytoscape.js](http://js.cytoscape.org/) JSON
-Cytoscape.js JSON is one of the standard data exchange formats in Cytoscape community.  py2cytoscape includes some graph data conversion utilities for popular graph analysis packages in Python.
+Cytoscape.js JSON is one of the standard data exchange formats in the Cytoscape community.  py2cytoscape includes some graph data conversion utilities for popular graph analysis packages in Python.

 Currently, the following graph objects are supported: